cabforum/smime/SBR.md

 3. The Subject Information of the Certificate is the same as the previous Certificate being referenced.

 ## 4.2 Certificate application processing

+Prior to issuing a Certificate that includes a Mailbox Address, the CA SHALL retrieve and process CAA records in accordance with Section 4 of [Certification Authority Authorization (CAA) Processing for Email Addresses](https://datatracker.ietf.org/doc/draft-bonnell-caa-issuemail/).

+If the Certificate includes more than one Mailbox Address, CA MUST perform the above procedure for each Mailbox Address.

+CAA checking is optional for Certificates issued by a Technically Constrained Subordinate CA Certificate as set out in [Section 7.1.5](#715-name-constraints), where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.

+The CA SHALL NOT issue a Certificate unless the CA determines that Certificate Request is consistent with the applicable CAA RRset.
+The CA SHALL log all actions taken, if any, consistent with its CAA processing practice.

+CAs are permitted to treat a record lookup failure as permission to issue if:

+* the failure is outside the CA's infrastructure; and
+* the lookup has been retried at least once; and
+* the domain's zone does not have a DNSSEC validation chain to the ICANN root.

 ### 4.2.1 Performing identification and authentication functions